Doctor of Counselling Psychology

-This applied professional training course gives you a doctorate-level education leading to a professional qualification.
+This applied professional training course gives you a doctorate-level education leading to a Doctor in Counselling Psychology.
 It comprises a comprehensive programme of taught modules, 450 hours of counselling psychology practice in a range of placements, and a doctorate-level research project.
 Experts guide you through integrated theory, personal and professional development, and clinical practice, with focus on the value of research and how it directly informs current practice.

 In-depth preparation for practice